nicknonnen/RE-rosgen/results/rosgenreport.md

 This study is a replication of Kasprack's analysis, with the goal of reproducing results using Rosgen's classification scheme, open-source GIS software, and the same data sets, to test to what extent such a river classification study is possible without any field aspect, and without oversimplifying our conclusions.

-## Original Study Information

-Description: Present a short narrative that summarizes key information about the original study.
-Include information about all of the following
-1. Provide a written description of the study location and extent.
-Whenever possible, provide specific geographic coordinates bounding the study extent or a spatial reference file.
-2. Identify and describe the spatial support (spatial resolution, unit of analysis) of the original analysis was conducted
-3. What type of sample/data did the original study use?
-4. Are the data and code used in the original analysis available/used in this replication?

 ### Sampling Plan and Data Description

 Include a reference map of the stream reach point you will analyze.